 KUEST ONE is a weeklong engineering acclimation program that helps students learn about KU and the School of Engineering.
 Program starts one week prior to classes begin.

 Applications for either KUEST Bridge or KUEST ONE open in January.

 Undergraduate IHAWKe students may apply for additional diversity scholarships from January -March every year.

 Students are also encouraged to visit the University of Kansas Scholarship Opportunities Portal for additional KU scholarships.

 School of Engineering Research & Graduate Program Scholarships and Fellowships

-Funding for First Year Graduate Students
+First Year Graduate Students

 All incoming graduate students applying for admission to the School of Engineering will be considered for scholarships if they apply to the School of Engineering by the priority deadlines set by each department (December).
 KU’s Graduate Application for Admission also serves as the School of Engineering scholarship application.
 No additional materials need to be submitted unless also applying for the Madison & Lila Self Graduate Fellowship or the GEM Fellowship.
 A full list of graduate funding options offered at KU can be found on the Graduate Studies website.